 Look for local wool based classes (learn to spin, knit, felt, crochet)

 A bit of a sideways approach to finding local wool is to see if anyone in your area is offering classes on learning to do a fiber art.
-It could be knitting, crochet, weaving, spinning, felting, anything that uses wool.
+It could be knitting, crochet, weaving, spinning, felting, anything using wool.

 I’m not saying that you need to take the classes, you could, but what you are looking for is someone who is offering classes to promote her own wool shop.